peterdalle/semproducible/README.md

 ## Do I need to specify all columns?

-The default behavior is that semproducible requires you to specify which columns that will be used in the covariance matrix.
+When you want to reproduce all possible models, the default behavior is that semproducible requires you to specify which columns that will be used in the covariance matrix.

 Look at the `iris` dataset, for example: